imsushant12/AWS-Notes/10_AWS_Load-Balancers.md

 ## Load Balancer DNS and IP Addresses
 - Load balancers provide DNS names instead of individual target IP addresses because:
-  - Clients only need to know the load balancer's DNS name, not individual target IPs.
+  - Clients only need to know the load balancer's DNS name, not individual target IPs
-  - Load balancer can easily distribute traffic across new targets without requiring client-side configuration changes.
+  - Load balancer can easily distribute traffic across new targets without requiring client-side configuration changes
-  - If a target becomes unhealthy, the load balancer automatically routes traffic to healthy targets.
+  - If a target becomes unhealthy, the load balancer automatically routes traffic to healthy targets

 ## Obtaining Client IP Address
 - The received request contains the load balancer's IP address but there are ways to retrieve the client's IP address behind the load balancer:
-    - **ELB Headers**: AWS load balancers add headers to requests that contain the originating client's IP address (e.g., X-Forwarded-For).
+    - **ELB Headers**: AWS load balancers add headers to requests that contain the originating client's IP address (e.g., X-Forwarded-For)
-    - **Client-Side Detection**: Can implement logic within application code to parse the headers and identify the client's IP address.
+    - **Client-Side Detection**: Can implement logic within application code to parse the headers and identify the client's IP address